 What: Join us in serving in a city wide evangelistic event in Bozeman (similar to Crossover prior to the SBC each year)

 Note: If paying by check enter the coupon code “CASH” at checkout.
-Make check payable to JBA and write Montana-April in the memo line.
+Make check payable to JBA and write Montana in the memo line.
 Mail to PO Box 100 Mapaville, MO 63065.

 You may be asking why Montana?
 You may have to look at the map to know exactly where it is?
 Here are just 7 reasons why…

 Geographically, Montana is the 4th largest state in the US with a population of approximately 1.1 million people and growing.

 In Baptist work, there is approximately 1 church for every 8,500 people.
 If you added other conservative, evangelical, Bible-believing groups to that number, it remains a staggering statistic.
 In the spiritual sense, Montana is still a pioneer territory.

 There has never been a great awakening (spiritual movement) in the West.
 We are still reaching first-generation Christians in our state.